T2 – Adaptation

 - You are always proactive and encourage others to be proactive as well.

-- You constantly review the past to see how you can make better decisions in the future.
+- You constantly review the past to identify how you can make better decisions in the future.